shariq1989/cookbook/content/recipe/blackened_mahimahi.md

 ### INSTRUCTIONS: STEP-BY-STEP

 1. Defrost the Mahi-Mahi filet in the water a few minutes before you're ready to eat.
-2. Salt the filets and then dry them with a towel to remove excess moisture.
+2. Salt the filets, allow them to sit for about 5 minutes, and then dry them with a towel to remove excess moisture.
 3. Lightly coat the fillets with melted butter.

 {{< figure src="/images/bmm1.jpg" class="instructionFigure">}}